 - Change of Major: Students who wish to change their majors from one within SMC to another within SMC, (such as from Journalism to Advertising) should meet with an advisor to learn about how their credits will count in their new major.

 - Study Away: After speaking with the Study Away office, students who are planning to study away in the upcoming semester should meet with an academic advisor to learn how the credits they earn elsewhere will count for their degree requirements.
 Students who are studying away for a semester should also plan to discuss the classes they should plan to register for while away from main campus.

 - Financial Aid Petitions (please note appropriate deadlines).

 Express (walk-in) advising is available at varying times throughout the semester for quick, 15-minute sessions, excluding those reasons listed above where an appointment is required.
 Weekly express advising hours can be found here.

 Check your Academic Status

 Self-Service Banner can give you your entire academic history by semester as well as your DARS (Degree Audit Report System) report which plugs your courses into your requirements as long as you have declared your major and, where necessary, your track or concentration.
-As long as your most recent semester and your overall GPA are 2.0 or higher, you are in good academic standing.
-For graduation, you must also have a minimum of 2.0 in your major.
+As long as your most recent semester and your overall GPA are 2.0 or higher, you are in good academic standing and will be able to register yourself for classes through Self-Service Banner.
+For graduation, you must also have a minimum of 2.0 in your major and overall.